Calling Test

 2. You Choose to Use It

-That is a hard choice.
+That's a hard choice.
 Bitterness is easier.
-Bitterness says: "The world hurt me, so I owe it nothing."
-Purpose says: "The world hurt me, and now I have something to offer it."
+Bitterness says, the world hurt me, so I owe it nothing.
+Purpose says, the world hurt me, and now I have something to offer it.
+Both are responses to the same wound.
+Only one of them moves you forward.

 How to Find the Purpose in Your Pain